Tekno (musician)

-Augustine Miles Kelechi Okechukwu (born 17 December 1992), popularly known as Tekno, is a Nigerian singer, songwriter and record producer.
-His song “Enjoy” was the closing song in an episode of the Emmy-winning TV series Ted Lasso (Season Three, Episode Seven).
+Augustine Miles Kelechi Okechukwu (born 17 December 1992), known professionally as Tekno Miles or simply Tekno, is a Nigerian singer, songwriter and record producer.
+His song "Enjoy" was the closing song in the seventh episode in season three of the Emmy-winning TV series Ted Lasso (2020).

-Background and early life
+Life and career

+Early life and career beginnings

-Kelechi is from Ivo Local Government Area, Ebonyi State, southeastern Nigeria.
+Tekno is from Ivo in Ebonyi State, Nigeria.
 He was born in Bauchi State into a family of six — five boys and one girl.
 He was raised in several parts of the country including Nasarawa State, Kaduna (the capital city of Kaduna State) and Abuja (the federal capital territory of Nigeria) due to the fact that his father was a member of the Nigerian Army.
 At the age of 8, Tekno Miles was enrolled in a music school where he learned and mastered the rudiments of playing the piano and guitar.
 He is the elder brother to another Nigerian musical act, Spotless.